 Halitosis is the technical term for “Bad Breath”, but no matter what it’s called – it is not something you want your pet to have!
 It is one of the common complaints of pet owners in their pet’s annual check-up.
 It can be caused from issues with the mouth or can rally from other internal health problems.

 What can cause this, specifically?

 The most common cause is Periodontal Disease, which is caused by plaque.
-The bacteria in the plaque is attracted to the tooth surface just within hours of teeth being cleaned.
+The bacteria in the plaque are attracted to the tooth surface just within hours of teeth being cleaned.
 In just days, it becomes mineralized which produces what we call, calculus.
-As this progresses, gingivitis occurs and then develops into periodontitis (bone loss).
+As this progress, gingivitis occurs and then develops into periodontitis (bone loss).
 Just from that the bacteria changes from being irritating and turns into something that destroys the bone and produces hydrogen sulfide, thus causing, bad breath!
 Of course there are many other causes of bad breath, make sure to ask your Veterinarian if you have any concerns!

 Are there signs other than bad breath?

 Some dogs and cats will have problems chewing hard food, others will paw at their mouths.
 Though periodontal disease is painful, unfortunately most will not show any signs of discomfort.

 How do you diagnose and treat the cause?

 A Veterinarian needs to diagnose the cause of the bad breath by having your pet brought in for a consultation.
 If an oral exam cannot determine the cause of the odor, then bloodwork and/or dental x-rays may need to be done.

 Treatment of the odor depends specifically on the cause.
 With periodontal disease, there are four stages:

 - Stage one and two are early and advanced gingivitis which can be treated with professional teeth cleaning.